-In line with the tradition of schools in the UK, the BSM Senior School has three Houses: Austen, Darwin and Drake carrying names of renowned individuals and representatives of British culture, more specifically, of literature, science and politics.
+In line with the tradition of schools in the UK, the BSM Senior School has three Houses: Darwin, Caxton and Seacole carrying names of renowned individuals and representatives of British culture, more specifically, of science, communication and politics.
 Houses group together Senior School students from every year into three teams.

 The teams compete in school life events such as Sports Days, Python Points and Swimming Galas, the Eisteddfod Competition (inter-curricular annual competition) and in terms of merit awards achieved by each student for academic excellence.

 Representing communication and innovation.
 His introduction of the printing press

 standardised English and helped share written knowledge more widely

 The Student Voice organises a Charity Scheme in which each House is assigned a charity to which they are committed until the end of each academic year.
 Fundraising events are divided into Houses and totals are recorded.
 The House which has raised the greatest amount of money for their charity by the end of the year wins a cup.

 Representing independence and care.
 Seacole was a British citizen with a Scottish father and

 a Jamaican mother who independently decided to go to Crimea to support troops there.